modular/modular/KGEN/docs/public/programming-manual.md

     use(z)
 ```

-Note that `var` and `let` are completely opt-in when in 'def' declarations: you
+Note that `let` and `var` are completely opt-in when in `def` declarations.
+You
-may also use implicitly declared values as normal in Python, and they get
+can still use implicitly declared values as with Python, and they get
-function scope.
+function scope as usual.

 ### `struct` Types